trungleduc/cosapp/joss/paper.md

 Among open-source, general-purpose libraries, three stand out in particular: OpenMDAO [@Gray2019a], GEMSEO [@gemseo_paper] and OpenModelica [@openmodelica.org:fritzson:mic:2020].

 OpenMDAO and GEMSEO are Python frameworks focused on optimization.
-They adopt a *causal* approach, meaning that each model (referred to as *component* in OpenMDAO, and *discipline* in GEMSEO) has a predefined input/output interface associated with a transfer function representing causality.
+They adopt a *causal* approach, meaning that each model (referred to as *component* in OpenMDAO, and a *discipline* in GEMSEO) has a predefined input/output interface associated with a transfer function representing causality.
 Both packages offer a large choice of numerical methods to solve and optimize multidisciplinary systems.
 Noticeably, they can take advantage of system-level gradients, when available (either coded inside the models or computed by automatic differentiation), which allows them to handle large numbers of unknowns (tens of thousands).
 At present, CoSApp evaluates gradients using finite differences, which limits the size of problems it can tackle (a few hundreds of unknowns, typically, which proves to be sufficient in early design phases).